spsforks/SCons-scons-wiki/JavaNativeInterface.md

 # Building Java Native Interfaces

-Although _S``Cons_ supports the creation of Java Native Interface (JNI) header files _via_ Java``H(), building and linking _C_ or _C++_ JNI libraries is another matter. _S``Cons_ does not report _where_ the JNI include files or libraries are stored.
+Although _SCons_ supports the creation of Java Native Interface (JNI) header files _via_ JavaH(), building and linking _C_ or _C++_ JNI libraries is another matter. _SCons_ does not report _where_ the JNI include files or libraries are stored.
 We need that information to point to the header files and/or libraries needed by JNI.
 The following example shows how to build JNI libraries on multiple platforms using Sun's Java Development Kit (JDK).

 The python code `ConfigureJNI.py` below first searches for a shell environment variable `JAVA_HOME`.
 If `JAVA_HOME` is not found, it then searches for the java compiler and uses this information to set `JAVA_HOME`.
 From the java home directory, the build environment's `CPPPATH` and `LIBPATH` are set appropriately.
 Additional `CCFLAGS`, `SHLINKFLAGS`, and `SHLIBSUFFIX` variables are updated in the build environment to allow cygwin or OS X (darwin) to properly build and link a shared library  suitable for JNI.